expilu/smart-decisions/README.md

 That includes the whole round trip on the small machine; the library itself adds one forward pass and one token of generated text to the request (details in [under the hood](#how-it-works-under-the-hood)).
-Every decision needs re-prefill of state + criteria, so latency scales with prompt size — long criteria lists (up to 26 options) will be slower on the same hardware.
+Every decision needs re-prefill of state + criteria, so latency scales with prompt size.
+Long criteria lists will be slower on the same hardware.

 ## How it works under the hood

+### System 1

-The key trick: an LLM always computes a **probability distribution over all possible tokens** before it answers — we just need the right request to _receive_ that distribution.
-That's only guaranteed with an actual generation, so we ask for one with just one token, but **the generated token itself is irrelevant and gets discarded**.
+The key trick: an LLM always computes a **probability distribution over all possible tokens** before it answers.
+We just need the right request to _receive_ that distribution.

+That's only guaranteed with an actual generation, so we ask for one with a limit of just one token. **The generated token itself is irrelevant and gets discarded**.
 What matters is the letter logits that make up the probability distribution over our options.

-System 1 asks the model a single question and reads the logprobs of the answer's first (and only) generated token:
+The model is asked a single question and reads the logprobs of the answer's first (and only) generated token:

-1. Each option (`criteria` key) is assigned a letter of the alphabet (2–26 options, one per letter) and rendered in the prompt as `A: name — description`.
+1. Each option (`criteria` key) is assigned a letter of the alphabet and rendered in the prompt as `A: key — description`.
-2. The request is tuned to make the answer itself be exactly one letter — deterministic and cheap:
+2. The request is tuned to make the answer itself be exactly one letter (deterministic and cheap):
-   - `max_tokens: 1` (the answer is a single letter)
+   - `max_tokens: 1` (the answer is a single token, one single pass of the model)
    - `temperature: 0` (greedy: always the most likely letter)
-   - `top_logprobs: 50` (wide enough window that every declared letter — and its token variants — lands in the report)
+   - `top_logprobs: 50` (wide enough window that every declared letter token, and its token variants, lands in the report)
    - thinking-reasoning disabled (avoid wasting this one token on a think tag)
-3. What we read is not the answer text itself (it is thrown away): the winning option is whichever letter carried the highest generated probability.
-The report declares all candidate letters; each letter appears as token variants (case, leading space, BOS…) — the highest probability among them wins.
+3. What we read is not the answer text itself (it is thrown away): the winning option is whichever letter token (linked to an option) carried the highest generated probability.
+The report declares all candidate letters; the highest probability among them wins.
-4. Letter probabilities are normalized into the `probabilities` map (sums to 1);
+4. Letter probabilities are normalized into the `probabilities` map (sums to 1).
-   the option letters never showing up fall back to a uniform distribution (no signal instead of a fake confident answer).
-5. `confidence` summarizes how decisive the answer is: if the probability is spread evenly across the options (the model has no clear instinct), it stays near 0;
-   the more the probability piles up on one option, the closer it gets to 1.
+5. `confidence` summarizes how decisive the answer is: if the probability is spread evenly across the options (the model has no clear instinct), it stays near 0; the more the probability piles up on one option, the closer it gets to 1.

+### System 2

+> ⚠️ **Work in progress.**
+> Not yet implemented, but will just use an LLM with structured outputs and the choice to reason or not.

 ## Status

+Planned

 - [x] System 1 (logit-based)
 - [ ] System 2 (LLM structured output, with reasoning / non-reasoning toggle)
-- [ ] OpenAI / Gemini / Openrouter/ vLLM / LM Studio / Ollama APIs verification (found working only with llama.cpp)
+- [ ] Test and adapt to more inference providers APIs and self hosted engines
+- [ ] Benchmarking and model sanity check tools
 - [ ] Final API

+Perhaps

+- [ ] Option for System 1 using dedicated decision models once the ecosystem (API standards, model behaviours,...) is more stable

 ## License